-He began rescuing homeless elderly seven years ago.
+He began rescuing homeless elderly in 2011.
 Today he is known by paramedics, police and social workers as the man who receives any person who needs a home, regardless of their past, their resources, their age, their health, or their nationality.

 He's been told, “You invest too much in people who have no future, who deserve their fate, who don’t even know what’s going on.
 Their lives are worthless.”
 Recently someone at city hall said, “You get the trash.
 All the trash is sent to you.”

 So it isn’t any surprise that God would direct our Elder Orphan Care mission team to deliver photographs of the so-called "trash" I took on previous trips.
 In Romania our team had the most glorious privilege of giving the framed photographs to some of the most grateful people on planet earth.
 Their value in God's eyes is beautifully reflected in the photographs below.